alex8491/Valant/Valant/readme.txt

 Questions:
 - What is the expected behavior if you try to add an item and the label already exists?
 Until this is answered, it's programmed to return false and fail to process the add command.
-- What is the expected behavior if you try to remove an item by label?
+- What is the expected behavior if you try to remove an item by label and it doesn't exist?
 Until this is answered, it's programmed to return null.
 - What is the expected behavior generating a notification for an item that was already expired when it was added?
-Until this is answered, a notification is generated at the time the item is added.
+Until this is answered, a notification is generated at the time the item is added if it's expired.
 - How much detail does a Notification need to contain?
 Until this is answered, we make the tradeoff of storing a reference to the entire item in the notification at the cost of more rapidly increasing the size of the queue of notifications.
 - Are there any space limits to the overall number of notifications/notification histories we need to store?
 Assuming a queue of 100,000 notifications for now.
-(Good candidate for a NoSQL database).
+(Good candidate data source for a NoSQL database).
 - Are there any space limits to the overall number of items we need to store at once?
-Assuming "no"--if the system starts to take up too many resources to keep track of inventory we'll add more hardware.
+Assuming "no"--if the system starts to take up too many resources to keep track of inventory more hardware would be added.
 - Are there any concurrency requirements?
 Assuming none; if so we could use async methods in the controller for example.
-InventoryStore would need to be thread-safe if so.
+InventoryStore would need to be thread-safe were this the case.
 - Which REST verbs should the API be open to?
 Assuming post for add and get/post/delete for remove.